Press Materials Editing & Distributing Business License in Dubai

 Setup Process, Costs, and Compliance Requirements

-The setup process for a Dubai South Business Hub Free Zone licence follows a structured pathway.
-Applicants typically begin with trade name reservation, followed by application submission, document verification, and formal licence issuance.
+The setup process for a Dubai South Business Hub Free Zone license follows a structured pathway.
+Applicants typically begin with trade name reservation, followed by application submission, document verification, and formal license issuance.
 The process is designed to be straightforward, with no requirement for a local UAE sponsor.

 Standard documentation includes clear passport copies, a completed application form, and a basic business plan outlining intended activities.
 Depending on the package selected, applicants may also need to confirm their office arrangement at the time of application.